Nicolas Bourbaki: Background

 A succeeding generation of mathematics students attended the ENS during the 1920s, including Weil and others, the future founders of Bourbaki.
 During his time as a student, Weil recalled a prank in which an upperclassman, Raoul Husson, posed as a professor and gave a math lecture, ending with a prompt: "Theorem of Bourbaki: you are to prove the following...".
-Weil was also aware of a similar stunt in which a student claimed to be from the fictional, impoverished nation of "Poldevia" and solicited the public for donations.
+Weil was also aware of a similar stunt around 1910 in which a student claimed to be from the fictional, impoverished nation of "Poldevia" and solicited the public for donations.
 Weil had strong interests in languages and Indian culture, having learned Sanskrit and read the Bhagavad Gita.
 After graduating from the ENS and obtaining his doctorate, Weil took a teaching stint at the Aligarh Muslim University in India.
 While there, Weil met the mathematician Damodar Kosambi, who was engaged in a power struggle with one of his colleagues.
 Weil suggested that Kosambi write an article with material attributed to one "Bourbaki", in order to show off his knowledge to the colleague.
 Kosambi took the suggestion, attributing the material discussed in the article to "the little-known Russian mathematician D. Bourbaki, who was poisoned during the Revolution."
 It was the first article in the mathematical literature with material attributed to the eponymous "Bourbaki".
 Weil's stay in India was short-lived; he attempted to revamp the mathematics department at Aligarh, without success.
 The university administration planned to fire Weil and promote his colleague Vijayaraghavan to the vacated position.
 However, Weil and Vijayaraghavan respected one another.
 Rather than play any role in the drama, Vijayaraghavan instead resigned, later informing Weil of the plan.
 Weil returned to Europe to seek another teaching position.
 He ended up at the University of Strasbourg, joining his friend and colleague Henri Cartan.